panubo/docker-postgres/10-debian/README.md

 # PostgreSQL 10 w/ TimescaleDB and Repmgr

-This builds upon the offical PostgreSQL 10 image and adds TimescaleDB and Repmgr extensions.
+This builds upon the offical PostgreSQL 10 image and adds TimescaleDB, PostGIS and Repmgr extensions.

 ## Extension Configuration